 There are many new court reporting job openings and also a lot of new reporting jobs are found outside our courtrooms, at depositions suites or for closed captioning, and there are also new federal initiatives to offer captioning services positions to hearing-impaired qualified students.

 The financial compensation for this kind of jobs may range from $35 per hour up into a six-figure income per year.
-One recent opening for the position of court reporter in Los Angeles started above $100,000, not even including other benefits!
+One recent opening for the position of a court reporter in Los Angeles started above $100,000, not even including other benefits!

 A San Francisco teacher, Manuela Ortiz, told us that at her school there are currently 75 students enrolled in the school’s court reporting program, and this number is only expected to increase, and a lot of students are also signed up for the school’s online court reporting program!
 In one class, Ortiz, together with two other instructors, re-enacted court testimony.